scichemcode/Overdamped_LD/README.md

-# Overdamped_LD
+# Overdamped Langevin Dynamics

-Code to simulate the Overdamped Langevin Dynamics at different barrier heights.
+Code to simulate the Overdamped Langevin Dynamics to understand the transition between two states in a 2D potential at different barrier heights.